 Netsafe’s depth of experience is unique in New Zealand and respected internationally.
 The team come from the education, government and business sectors and have backgrounds in project management, design, software development, network administration and security, IT sales, marketing, communications, education, policy, mediation and conflict resolution.

-As Director of Outreach, Sean is responsible for Netsafe’s products, marketing and communications team.
+Sean Lyons, Chief Online Safety Officer: Sean is Netsafe’s official storyteller/media spokesperson and leads our innovation arm “Netsafe Lab”.
+At the end of 2022 Sean was announced to take up the position of Vice President of the INHOPE global helplines to combat child sexual explicit imagery distribution – a position he will hold for two years.
 Sean comes from a background in the IT industry and the education sector having spent part of his career as a classroom teacher and school leader.
 He is incredibly knowledgeable about online challenges and is responsible for Netsafe’s programme to combat child sexual exploitation material.

 Leanne Ross, Chief Customer Officer: Leanne leads Netsafe’s prevention campaign work in the Marketing team, our education outreach in schools by the Education team, and our partnerships and sponsorships in the business development and fundraising function.
 Leanne previously served as Executive Director of the New Zealand Game Developers Association, after leading the external relations teams at Otago Polytechnic and teaching marketing at the University of Otago.
 Leanne is based in Dunedin.